apache/flink-connector-aws/docs/content/docs/connectors/datastream/sqs.md

 Flink's SQS sink is created by using the static builder `SqsSink.<String>builder()`.

 1. __setSqsClientProperties(Properties sinkProperties)__
    * Required.
    * Supplies credentials, region and other parameters to the SQS client.
 2. __setSerializationSchema(SerializationSchema<InputType> serializationSchema)__
    * Required.
    * Supplies a serialization schema to the Sink.
 This schema is used to serialize elements before sending to SQS.
 3. __setSqsUrl(String sqsUrl)__
    * Required.
    * Url of the SQS to sink to.
 4. _setFailOnError(boolean failOnError)_
    * Optional.
 Default: `false`.
-    * Whether failed requests to write records to SQS are treated as fatal exceptions in the sink.
+   * Whether failed requests to write records to SQS are treated as fatal exceptions in the sink that cause a Flink Job to restart
 5. _setMaxBatchSize(int maxBatchSize)_
    * Optional.
 Default: `10`.
    * Maximum size of a batch to write to SQS.
 6. _setMaxInFlightRequests(int maxInFlightRequests)_
    * Optional.
 Default: `50`.
    * The maximum number of in flight requests allowed before the sink applies backpressure.
 7. _setMaxBufferedRequests(int maxBufferedRequests)_
    * Optional.
 Default: `5_000`.
    * The maximum number of records that may be buffered in the sink before backpressure is applied.
 8. _setMaxBatchSizeInBytes(int maxBatchSizeInBytes)_
    * Optional.
 Default: `256 * 1024`.
    * The maximum size (in bytes) a batch may become.
 All batches sent will be smaller than or equal to this size.
 9. _setMaxTimeInBufferMS(int maxTimeInBufferMS)_
    * Optional.
 Default: `5000`.
    * The maximum time a record may stay in the sink before being flushed.
 10. _setMaxRecordSizeInBytes(int maxRecordSizeInBytes)_
 * Optional.
 Default: `256 * 1024`.
 * The maximum record size that the sink will accept, records larger than this will be automatically rejected.
 11. _build()_
 * Constructs and returns the SQS sink.